pcordjs/rest/.github/ISSUE_TEMPLATE/feature_request.md

 - A useful feature to add would be [...]
 -->

-## Describe the solution you'd like.
+## Describe the solution you'd like
 <!-- A clear and specific description of what you want to happen. -->

 ### Describe the drawbacks of the solution you'd like